hamzamirai/mirai_scroll/README.md

-# Scroll to id
+# Mirai Scroll to id

-scroll_to_id is a Flutter library for Scroll to id in ScrollView
+mirai_scroll is a Flutter library for Scroll to id in ScrollView

 | ![Image](https://raw.githubusercontent.com/wiki/yusukeinouehatchout/scroll_to_id/gif/scroll_to_id_vertical.gif) | ![Image](https://raw.githubusercontent.com/wiki/yusukeinouehatchout/scroll_to_id/gif/scroll_to_id_horizontal.gif)
 | :------------: | :------------: |